 About Roman Road Trust C.I.C

 RRT is led by Managing Director, Rosie Vincent.
 Rosie is a local resident who moved to Bow in 2014 to study at Queen Mary University of London.
 Prior to moving to London, Rosie was raised in Suffolk where her father and sister own successful independent businesses.
-Rosie is a drama facilitator at Half Moon Theatre and works for RRT on a freelance professional basis.
+Rosie is currently completing her teacher training and will be leaving RRT to become a full-time teacher in August 2023.

 RRT’s activities have grown gradually since the organisation began as the Roman Road Town Team in 2012, incorporating as Roman Road Trust in November 2014.